-access (Optional) Display the template that maximizes system resources for ACLs. default (Optional) Display the template that balances system resources among features. dual-ipv4-and-ipv6 {default routing vlan) (Optional) Display the dual templates that support both IPv4 and IPv6. default-Display the default dual template configuration. routing-Display the routing dual template configuration. vlan-Display the VLAN dual template configuration. routing vlan (Optional) Display the template that maximizes system resources for routing.
-(Optional) Display the template that maximizes system resources for Layer 2 VLANs. begin (Optional) Display begins with the line that matches the expression. l exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.
+access (Optional) Display the template that maximizes system resources for ACLs. default (Optional) Display the template that balances system resources among features. dual-ipv4-and-ipv6 (Optional) Display the dual templates that support both IPv4 and IPv6. {default routing vlan) • default -Display the default dual template configuration. / • routing-Display the routing dual template configuration. • vlan-Display the VLAN dual template configuration.
+Note Though visible on all switches, this option is supported only when the stack is running the advanced IP services image. routing (Optional) Display the template that maximizes system resources for routing. vlan (Optional) Display the template that maximizes system resources for Layer 2 VLANs. desktop (Optional) For Catalyst 3750-12S aggregator switches only, display the desktop templates.
+For this switch, when you do not enter the desktop keyword, the aggregator templates appear. begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.